 Marshall Jr. wins with a complete wide receiver skill set.
 He stands at 6-foot-3 and over 200 pounds, offering very solid size.
 However, at the same time, he’s a stellar athlete.
 He possesses the deep speed to stretch the field and stress defensive backs in the deep third.
 Marshall Jr. also offers very good ball tracking ability and body control when securing the catch.

 Among other things, the LSU wideout needs to refine his route running and show more overall quickness and twitch.
 Nevertheless, Terrace Marshall Jr. has the physical skill set to be a premier weapon on the boundary, especially in the intermediate and deep ranges.
 He should be a candidate to break into Round 1.

 Which teams are especially good matches for Marshall?

 In the modern NFL, you can never have enough dynamic weaponry in your arsenal, and that’s exactly what LSU wide receiver Terrace Marshall Jr. will provide, potentially for a discounted price.
 Marshall Jr. has a rare size-speed combination, which inherently provides him a sort of upside that many teams should be in the market for.

 Marshall’s limited run-after-catch production will, to this point, keep him off of certain teams’ draft boards, but his ability to make a quarterback’s job easier with his size and speed by elongating catch windows will inevitably be in high demand.
-Teams like the Buffalo Bills, the Washington Football Team, the New York Jets, and the Los Angeles Chargers can especially benefit.
+Teams like the Buffalo Bills, Washington Football Team, Baltimore Ravens, New York Jets, and Los Angeles Chargers can especially benefit.